terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 - type: `int64`
 - default value: `BlocksPerYear` (2 year window)

 The number of blocks used to determine the amount rewarded to validators who voted within the reward band.
-The total amount of Luna rewarded per `VotePeriod` is equal to the current amount of Luna in the reward pool (the Luna owned by the Oracle module) divided by the parameter [`RewardDistributionWindow`](#rewarddistributionwindow).
+The total amount rewarded per `VotePeriod` is equal to the current amount of Luna and each of the other denominations specified in [`Whitelist`](#whitelist) in the reward pool (owned by the Oracle module) times `VotePeriod` divided by the parameter [`RewardDistributionWindow`](#rewarddistributionwindow).

 ### Whitelist